 Q&A with Dr. Douglas Porpora: The Resignation of Pope Benedict XVI

-Pope Benedict XVI startled the world Monday when he announced he would resign at the end of February.
-Eighty-five-year-old Benedict, a spiritual leader to nearly two billion Roman Catholics, said his resignation is due in part to diminishing strength and advanced age.
+February 13, 2013 — Pope Benedict XVI startled the world Monday when he announced he would resign at the end of February.
+Eighty-five-year-old Benedict, a spiritual leader to billions of Roman Catholics, said his resignation is due in part to diminishing strength and advanced age.

 “Both strength of mind and body are necessary, strength which in the last few months, has deteriorated in me to the extent that I have had to recognize my incapacity to adequately fulfill the ministry entrusted to me,” Benedict said, according to his declaration released by the Vatican.

 Benedict’s announcement marks the first resignation of a pope in more than 600 years.
 In light of his historic declaration, DrexelNow caught up with Dr. Douglas Porpora, a professor of sociology with research interests in religion, to discuss the influence of the papacy, Benedict’s legacy and what the future holds for the Catholic Church.

 Does Benedict's decision to step down say anything about the troubled state of the Catholic Church?

 Certainly, the Catholic Church has been losing membership, which we see in this country, partly obscured by Latino immigrants, but also in Latin America.
 Certainly, there is a shortage of clergy and vocations.
 And then there is the whole sex abuse scandal.
 So it is fair to say the church is in trouble.